Leshao-Zhang/VRInteraction/README.md

  - Create a new 3D project.

- - Import this Github to your assets folder.
+ - Import this repository to your assets folder.

  - Open the scene in the folder.